 BSC Postgraduate Committee Seminar Series

-The BSC Postgraduate Committee is pleased to launch its ‘Thinking Differently’ series which brings together academics and practitioners to critically explore contemporary issues in criminology.
+The BSC Postgraduate Committee launched its ‘Thinking Differently’ series in 2016 to bring together academics and practitioners to critically explore contemporary issues in criminology.
 The seminars are a space for postgraduates to contribute to challenging taken-for-granted thinking in criminology and criminal justice.

 We are also on Facebook